mem0ai/mem0/README.md

 # Latest Updates

+* Introduce a new interface called `chat`.
+It remembers the history (last 5 messages) and can be used to powerful stateful bots.
+You can use it by calling `.chat` on any app instance.
+Works for both OpenAI and OpenSourceApp.

 * Introduce a new app type called `OpenSourceApp`.
 It uses `gpt4all` as the LLM and `sentence transformers` all-MiniLM-L6-v2 as the embedding model.
 If you use this app, you dont have to pay for anything.

 # What is embedchain?